How to Survey Your Players (And What to Do With the Answers)

 Look for Patterns

 Individual complaints might be one-offs.
 Multiple players saying the same thing?
-That’s a signal.
+That is a signal.

 Resist Defensiveness

 Their perception IS their reality.
-Don’t argue with how they feel.
+Do not argue with how they feel.
 Seek to understand.

 Act on Something

-You can’t change everything.
+You cannot change everything.
 But implement at least one visible change based on feedback.

-Then tell them: “You said X, so we’re doing Y.”
+Then tell them: “You said X, so we are doing Y.”

 This shows feedback matters.